Amok (Atoms for Peace album): Critical reception

-Amok has a score of 76 out of 100 on review aggregate site Metacritic, indicating "generally favourable reviews".
-Alexis Petridis of The Guardian wrote that Amok was technically "hugely impressive ... its sound is rich and deep, full of intriguing shifts and contrasts ...
+On the review aggregate site Metacritic, Amok has a score of 76 out of 100, indicating "generally favourable reviews".
+Alexis Petridis of The Guardian wrote that it was technically "hugely impressive ... its sound is rich and deep, full of intriguing shifts and contrasts ...
 When Amok works, the results are spectacular."
 However, he felt "the painstaking process used to create it may have assumed a greater importance than the business of actually writing songs".

-Several critics criticised Amok as too similar to Yorke's solo albums.
-Slant wrote that "with such richly diverse membership, it's disappointing that Atoms for Peace is so highly derivative of Yorke and Godrich's recent work".
-The review concluded that Amok was "essentially a collection of agile, minimalist rock songs with a handful of interesting but ultimately superficial electronica flourishes".
+Sputnikmusic found that Amok sounded like a Yorke solo album, but that "the average listener might find something to enjoy within the dense, layered folds".
+Slant was disappointed by the similarity to Yorke's work considering the diverse band members, and concluded that Amok was "essentially a collection of agile, minimalist rock songs with a handful of interesting but ultimately superficial electronica flourishes".
 Pitchfork wrote that while Amok was more "colourful and layered" than The Eraser, it felt "strangely static and contained, giving a perpetual sense of jogging in place".
-Sputnikmusic found that it "rarely escapes" sounding like a Yorke album, but that "the average listener might find something to enjoy within the dense, layered folds".

-In a retrospective piece for the album's 10th anniversary, the Stereogum writer Ryan Leas argued that Amok had failed to distinguish itself as its own project, and could "just as easily be seen as Yorke’s second solo album" or a continuation of Radiohead's 2011 album The King of Limbs.
+In a retrospective piece for its 10th anniversary, the Stereogum writer Ryan Leas argued that Amok had failed to distinguish itself, and could be viewed as Yorke's second solo album or a continuation of Radiohead's 2011 album The King of Limbs.
 He wrote: "For all that went into it Amok was mostly a collection of very good Yorke solo songs — not so much a bold evolution ...
 Ten years on, it feels as if the 'beginning' Yorke once saw in Atoms For Peace's debut will in fact become a one-off oddity."
 He suggested that Yorke's later project the Smile presented a truer development of his work.